koushikdutta01/pwapis/README.md

 # pwapis
- This are Rest Apis ceated with Mysql Database .
+ These are Rest Apis created with Mysql Database .